What Is Plant Blindness? How Is it Related to Climate Change?

 Maybe.
 It’s difficult to overstate the importance of traditional, hands-on botanical training.
 However, social media may provide a useful way for people to learn about their local plants.
 Platforms like Twitter have helped people accidentally discover new populations of rare plants.
 Citizen science, where regular people contribute little bits of info to the scientific community, is on the rise.

-A handful of useful plant identification apps exist, such as Plantsnap.
 Users take pictures of a plant, and the app helps identify it.
 Users can see pictures of plants posted from their area.
 They can also communicate and share with other people in the online plant community.
 Apps like this are a great way to increase botanical literacy.
 They are easy to use, helpful, and accessible to everyone.

 Can social media and citizen science make up the lack of funds for botany programs?
 Let’s hope so!